 The Athletic Director for Meadowdale High School is in touch with other districts that have been targeted.

 “We’ve heard from the Shoreline School District that they’ve experienced some copper wire theft as well as my understanding is Blanchet High School experienced this,” said Athletic Director Beth Marriott.
-“If it turns out [the students] are playing on a Saturday if you can make it happen, make it happen because it’s really about the kids.
+“If it turns out are playing on a Saturday if you can make it happen, make it happen because it’s really about the kids.
 It’s about supporting them.”

 Edmonds Police are investigating the copper theft as a burglary.
 Police say they have no suspect(s) information at this time.